 “In wilderness I sense the miracle of life, and behind it our scientific accomplishments fade to trivia.” ~Charles Lindbergh

-Where not living in The Primitive Van on the road has cut into my reading time I seemed to find plenty of time to watch TV.
+Where not living on the road has cut into my reading time, I seemed to find plenty of time to watch TV.
 My time on the boob tube was limited to 5 channels, History Channel, National Geographic Channel, Animal Planet, Discovery Channel, and TBS.
-(Hey how else and I gonna get my Family Guy and Seinfeld reruns in?)
+(Hey how else am I gonna get my Family Guy and Seinfeld reruns in?)
 Of all the shows on these channels, Naked and Afraid seems to be my fave.
-And, it’s not just because the don’t blur out the women butts either.
+And, it’s not just because they don’t blur out butts either.
 As a proponent of primitive living, Naked and Afraid reinforces a lot of what I believe when it comes to getting primitive.